 One of the first things I learned upon wading into the world of work was that the majority of traditional financial advice is off-base and irrelevant for those pursuing aggressive savings and retirement before 65.
-The rules of thumb cited by major media sources are targeted largely at mainstream consumers who live paycheck to paycheck, spend 90 to 110% of their income each month, and will be lucky to have much of anything saved by traditional retirement age.
+The rules of thumb cited by major media sources are targeted largely at mainstream consumers who live paycheck to paychec.
+They are those who are spending 90 to 110% of their income each month, and will be lucky to have much of anything saved by traditional retirement age.

 And, oh, do I love to trash them:

 “Allocate 50% of your income to necessities, 40% to ‘wants,’ and 10% to debts and savings”

 - Garbage.
 If you don’t want to have to work until 65, adjust your lifestyle until you’re saving 30, 40, 50% or more.

 “Plan for a retirement spending level of 80-85% of pre-retirement income”

 - Nonsense.
 Your retirement spending target should be based on spending projections rather than your current income.

 “’Snowball’ your consumer debt repayments in order from smallest to largest”

 - Completely inefficient.
 Pay down debts in order of interest rate, unless closing accounts is the only source of motivation that will keep you disciplined.